idaholab/moose/modules/doc/content/help/faq/build_issues.md

   ```

   If the above build fails, and you have the correct Conda environment loaded
-  (`mamba activate moose`), then something is failing beyond the scope of this document, and you
+  (`conda activate moose`), then something is failing beyond the scope of this document, and you
   should now contact us via the [disussion forum](faq/discussion_forum.md).

   If the build was successfull, attempt to execute the hello word example: